Are you feeding your dog the diet that truly helps them thrive?

 After knowing that, do you really want to give your cat or dog dry kibble?

-To read more about kibble production, check out Dr Nick’s blog “I Refuse To Feed Kibble: A Vet’s Perspective”.
-If you’ve landed on this video and not yet seen the other 4 videos in this series, you will find the next one here, plus lots more information about processed v fresh raw food in our ditchthedry knowledge centre.
+To read more about kibble production, check out Dr Nick’s blog “I Refuse To Feed Kibble: A Vet’s Perspective“.
+If you’ve landed on this video and not yet seen the other videos in this series, you can head over to our ditch the dry page to catch the rest.